Parasitic Horsehair Worms: Facts, Life Cycle, and Effects

 The parasites don't stay in the intestine of the host.
 Instead, they burrow through the wall of the intestine and enter the body cavity.

-Release of the Adult
+Release of the Adult and Control of the Host

 The parasite changes into an adult worm within the host's body.
 The adult is thought to absorb the nutrients that it needs through its body surface.
 It obtains these nutrients from the body fluids of the host.
 The worm is often tightly folded to fit inside an insect, but even then it may fill most of the animal's body cavity.